bakkdoor/fancy/README.md

 ##What's still missing?
-  - Some concurrency stuff (e.g. language syntax for actors)
   - Some more advanced stuff, e.g. runtime inspection of method calls via MethodContext etc. (saved for later)